KnowThePepper

 Best Ways to Cook with Congo Trinidad Peppers

-The Congo Trinidad's fruity-floral character opens up possibilities that most super-hots don't offer.
-It works in hot sauces where you want the pepper's flavor to carry through — mango-based sauces, pineapple brines, tamarind blends.
+The Congo Trinidad's fruity-floral character opens up possibilities that most extra-hots don't offer.
+It works in hot sauces where you want the pepper's flavor to carry through - mango-based sauces, pineapple brines, tamarind blends.
 The fruit notes complement rather than fight acidic ingredients.

 For heat-forward cooking, a quarter of a fresh pod is enough to bring significant fire to a pot of jerk marinade or curry.
 Pair it with coconut milk, which tempers the oleoresin burn while letting the floral aromatics come through.
-This is one of the few super-hots where the flavor payoff justifies the heat management.
+This is one of the few extra-hots where the flavor payoff justifies the heat management.

 Dried and powdered, the Congo Trinidad concentrates both heat and flavor.
 A small amount in dry rubs for grilled pork or chicken adds complexity that cayenne or standard habanero powder can't match.
 It behaves differently than the citrus-forward bite of Fatalii - more floral, less sharp.

-For those exploring this heat tier, it's worth comparing the Congo Trinidad's kitchen behavior against the flexible culinary applications of similar super-hot varieties that also balance fruit flavor with extreme heat.
+For those exploring this heat tier, it's worth comparing the Congo Trinidad's kitchen behavior against the flexible culinary applications of similar extra-hot varieties that also balance fruit flavor with extreme heat.
 Always use gloves when handling fresh pods and avoid touching your face.

 Where to Buy Congo Trinidad & How to Store